-Frosty might have found a home in the fictional town of Evergreen, but he may as well have been made in Denver.
-The Colorado capital remains a winter lover’s dream, proving ideal for winter vacations, snowman or not.
-If you love winter and are considering an easy to reach locale, here are a few compelling reasons why you and Frosty might love to vacation here when the snow falls.
+The Colorado capital remains a winter lover’s dream, proving ideal for winter vacations.
+If you love winter and are considering an easy to reach locale, here are a few compelling reasons why you might love to vacation here when the snowfalls.

-Denver appeals to everyone’s inner Frosty in that you can’t go far without being surrounding by festive holiday lights.
+Denver appeals to everyone’s inner holiday spirit in that you can’t go far without being surrounded by festive holiday lights.
 Beginning at the Denver City and County Building, visitors can bask in roughly 600,000 brightly colored floodlights illuminating the historic building in the heart of the Downtown.
 In addition to the City and County Building, Denver puts on several special light displays at some of its most popular attractions.
-The Denver Zoo hosts its Zoo Lights event throughout December and January.
-The light display spans 70 acres across the zoo.
-Visitors can admire a collection of illuminated animal sculptures, partake in Santa meet-and-greets and experience plenty of real animal encounters.
-The Denver Botanic Gardens also hosts the Blossoms of Light event in which the gardens are illuminated by thousands of twinkling lights.
+The Denver Botanic Gardens hosts the Blossoms of Light event in which the gardens are illuminated by thousands of twinkling lights.

-Frosty might have been known as a wholesome snowman, but we are willing to bet he couldn’t turn down Denver’s frosty and frothy mugs of craft beer.
-In the Mile High City, you won’t be hard press to find fine, handcrafted beers.
+In the Mile High City, you won’t be hard-pressed to find fine, handcrafted beers.
 Since 2011 alone, over 100 new breweries have moved into Colorado.
 Denver boasts nearly 50 in its metro area alone.
 Many travelers begin their brewery tour just outside of Denver in Golden where Coors Brewery calls home, the largest single brewery in the world.
-Even Denver’s current Governor remains deeply rooted in the Denver beer scene.
 Governor John Hickenlooper opened Denver’s first brewpub in 1988.
 Denver has established such a reputation for its craft beer that it hosts the largest beer festival in the U.S. each year, the Great American Beer Festival.

-Frosty doesn’t have to worry about melting in Denver, as the mountains are never far off.
 Denver’s backyard boasts some of the world’s best skiing and snowboarding.
-Just one hour west of Denver in Summit County, skiers and snowboarders will find plenty of ski resorts to play in the snow like Cooper Mountain, Keystone and Breckenridge.
+Just one hour west of Denver in Summit County, skiers and snowboarders will find plenty of ski resorts to play in the snow like Cooper Mountain, Keystone, and Breckenridge.
 Also within reach of Denver by day is Winter Park, one of the largest ski resorts in Colorado.
-Winter Park makes Frosty types happy with 350 inches of snowfall each year.
+Winter Park gets about 350 inches of snowfall each year.